AllKind/ipset_list/README.md

 (in addition to the native ipset options)

 - Calculate sum of set members (and match on that count).
-- Supress listing of headers.
 - List only members of a specified set.
 - Choose a delimiter character for separating members.
 - Show only sets containing a specific (glob matching) header.
 - Arithmetic comparison on headers with an integer value.
-- Match entries using a globbing or regex pattern.
+- Match members using a globbing or regex pattern.
+- Supress listing of (glob matching) headers.
+- Supress listing of members matching a glob or regex pattern.
+- Calculate the total size in memory of all matching sets.
+- Calculate the total amount of all matching and traversed sets.
 - Operate on a single, selected, or all sets.